What is astral projection?

 Astral Projection has similar traits to sleep paralysis but isn’t a frightening experience if you know how to navigate your journey.
 Astral Travel or an Out of Body Experience (O.B.E.) takes place when you leave your body via the use of your Etheric body (Astral Body).
 Telepathy or natural causes such as Near Death Experiences (N.D.E.) can induce astral projection.
 Some individuals also have interactions with a shadow or divine being in the astral form; this is used as a deterrent to keep you from entering another realm.

 There is much controversy within individual communities about the usage of astral projection.
 An involuntary projection related to an N.D.E.
 Or traumatic experience is considered to be in a spiritual sense and not occult.
 A voluntary projection refers to occult practices and so on.
-These theories (in my opinion) has no apparent standing in a genuine essence of astral projection, you should judge for yourself based on your experiences.
+These theories (in my opinion) has no apparent standing in a pure essence of astral projection, you should judge for yourself based on your experiences.

 The Bible on astral projection: